openstack-archive/fuel-docs/pages/install-guide/0030-how-it-works.rst

    be completed once per installation.

-2. Next, discover your virtual or physical nodes and configure your OpenStack cluster using the Fuel UI.
+2. Next, discover your virtual or physical nodes and configure your OpenStack environment using the Fuel UI.

-3. Finally, deploy your OpenStack cluster on discovered nodes.
+3. Finally, deploy your OpenStack environment on discovered nodes.
 Fuel will perform all deployment steps for you by applying pre-configured and pre-integrated Puppet manifests via Astute orchestration engine.

-Fuel is designed to enable you to maintain your cluster while giving you the flexibility to adapt it to your own business needs and scale.
+Fuel is designed to enable you to maintain your environment, while giving you the flexibility to adapt it to your own business needs and scale.

 .. image:: /_images/how-it-works_svg.jpg
   :align: center